 The denoising panel is only available for the Cycles render engine.

-To use the option, enable it in the render layers tab of the Properties editor.
+To use the option, enable it in the render layers tab of the Properties.
 On rendering, it will denoise tile by tile once all the surrounding tiles are finished rendering.
-The default settings fit a wide range of scenes, but the user can tweak individual settings to control the trade-off between a noise-free image, image details, and calculation time.
+The default settings fit a wide range of scenes, but you can tweak individual settings to control the trade-off between a noise-free image, image details, and calculation time.

 - Optix AI Denoising